-School Based Health Nurse - Vanessa Bradley
+School Based Health Nurse - Richelle Mitchell (Every Wednesday)

 The school nurse provides an invaluable link between the school and health services.
 They support the school community in the development of the "Health Promoting Schools" philosophy, through the creation of a more supportive and healthy school environment.
 The nurse is available to provide students with counselling on health-related issues, and also plays a part in a range of educational programs in the school, particularly in health, nutrition and human relationships.
-She is available Thursdays and Fridays.
 All consultations with the nurse are confidential under the Health Act.

-Indigenous Support - Kerrie Lomas
+Indigenous Support -